 By Sydney Grenier

-Much of my professional development has occurred over Zoom.
+Much of my first professional development opportunities occurred over Zoom.
 And like most of us, I became all too familiar with online work platforms during the pandemic.

-But unlike many people at other stages of their careers, I have little reference for what the “pre-pandemic normal” was like in professional settings.
-It’s been hard, of course—but this experience has also given me and other young professionals a unique perspective on what’s important to us in the workplace.
+But unlike many people at other stages of their careers, I had little reference for what the “pre-pandemic normal” was like in professional settings.
+It was hard, of course—but this experience also gave me and other young professionals a unique perspective on what’s important to us in the workplace.
 Our values, priorities, and expectations are shifting about work and careers.

 I brought this perspective to Challenge Factory during the first week of my co-op term, and it helped me very quickly identify an essential component of healthy workplaces that would set me up for a successful Work-Integrated-Learning (WIL) experience: a robust onboarding process.